Witten's perturbation on strata: Introduction

 \begin{ack} We thank F.~Alcalde for pointing out a mistake in a previous version for orbit spaces \cite{Calaza2000}, Y.A.~Kordyukov and M.~Saralegui for helpful conversations on topics of this paper, R.~Sjamaar for indirectly helping us (via M.~Saralegui), and R.~Israel and another anonymous MathOverflow user for answering questions concerning parts of this work.
-We also thank the referee for interesting suggestions. \end{ack}
+We also thank the referee for helpful remarks correcting and improving the paper. \end{ack}